-The new law seeks to address the fact that while our State has maintained one of the lowest incarceration rates (number of people confined per 100,000 adults) in the nation, our rate has been climbing while the rate in other states has generally shrunk.
+The new law addresses the fact that while our State has maintained one of the lowest incarceration rates (number of people confined per 100,000 adults) in the nation, our rate has been climbing while the rate in other states has generally shrunk.

-The Utah Legislature worked with the Governor’s Office of Criminal and Juvenile Justice (CCJJ) and the Pew Charitable Trusts last year to bring identify and recommend changes in our criminal justice system.
-The intent is basically to continue holding offenders accountable and securing our communities — but in a way that takes into account individual risks and treatment needs.
-JRI is driven by data and outcomes, meaning all the efforts are being measured for effectiveness.
+The Utah Legislature worked with the Governor’s Office of Criminal and Juvenile Justice (CCJJ) and the Pew Charitable Trusts to identify and recommend changes in our criminal justice system.
+The intent is to continue holding offenders accountable and securing our communities — but in a way that considers individual risks and treatment needs.
+JRI is driven by data and outcomes, meaning all the efforts are measured for effectiveness.

 The expectation is that JRI will reduce our incarceration and recidivism rates, resulting in savings for taxpayers.
-The criminal justice system as a whole is expected to move toward a system that incarcerates people who pose a risk or a threat to the community and treats those who struggle with addictions but otherwise pose little or no danger to our neighborhoods.
+The criminal justice system is moving toward incarcerating only individuals who pose a risk or a threat to the community and treating those who struggle with addictions but otherwise pose little or no danger to our neighborhoods.

-The bill expands the definition of jail time that can be credited as time served against a prison sentence.
+House Bill 348 expanded the definition of jail time, which can be credited as time served against a prison sentence.
 Jail time served as a condition of probation or for a violation of probation may be counted as time served.
-(Note: the Board does not grant credit for time in jail served for other convictions or for probation violations not related to the offense that resulted in the prison commitment or when time is tolled.)
+(Note: the Board does not grant credit for time in jail served for other convictions or probation violations unrelated to the offense that resulted in the prison commitment or when time is tolled.)
 This change is not retroactive and applies to new prison sentences after October 1, 2015.